 HOMELESSNESS PREVENTION

 Our Homelessness Prevention program assists families facing a housing crisis.
 Short-term financial assistance is combined with landlord mediation, case management and education to keep families safely housed.
-To qualify households must have a lease in their name and the ability to pay rent moving forward.
+To qualify, households must have a lease in their name and the ability to pay rent moving forward.
 Services include gender-specific, trauma-informed care for women with mental health and/or substance use disorders.
 As one of the few resources available in Chester County for specialized case management, women receive the supportive care they need to break cycles of poverty and housing insecurity while simultaneously developing skill sets to address histories of trauma, support for behavioral health treatment and the resources for their unique, complex needs.

 Eligibility: